-On Tuesday we saw Holden unveil its redesigned Commodore.
-Today we have our first look at Opel’s version of the car, the Insignia Grand Sport.
+Recently, we saw Holden unveil its redesigned Commodore.
+At this week's 2017 Geneva auto show, we have our first look at Opel’s version of the car, the Insignia Grand Sport.

 Apart from their badges—and whether the steering wheel is on the left or right—the two cars are virtually identical, although there’s likely to be some differences in the specifications for markets each brand operates in.

 Eventually, a third version of the car will be revealed as the 2018 Buick Regal.
 It will be slightly different as it will feature a more conventional notchback sedan shape instead of the fastback look featured on the Insignia Grand Sport and Commodore.
 A wagon is also in the works and we’ve heard that it might just make it into Buick showrooms.

 2017 Opel Insignia (top) and 2018 Buick Regal spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 Underpinning the cars is General Motors' lightweight E2XX platform that debuted in the 2016 Chevrolet Malibu.
 For the Insignia Grand Sport, the platform allowed the engineers to shave off as much as 385 pounds compared to the outgoing model.
 At the same time, the track has been widened by 0.43 inches and the wheelbase stretched by 3.6 in.
 The roof has also been lowered by 1.1 in, and the seating position by the same amount, helping to achieve a sportier, more connected feel from behind the wheel.

 Drive is to the front wheels only in standard guise but all-wheel drive will be available.
 The new system features a pair of electronically-controlled clutch packs on either side of the rear drive unit.
 This means drive torque can be split between the axles as well as between the rear wheels.
 A similar setup features in the 2016 Ford Motor Company [NYSE:F] Focus RS.